PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

 # How do I create a video playlist with a description for each video?

 ## You want to create an editable playlist with a custom description for each video using jQuery.
-The video description should update each time you click on a playlist item.
+The video description should update when you click on a playlist item.

 Tools
 - jQuery 1.10.2+
-- jQuery Responsive YouTube Vimeo Player http://codecanyon.net/item/responsive-youtube-vimeo-playlist/4748903
+- jQuery Responsive YouTube Vimeo Player
+http://codecanyon.net/item/responsive-youtube-vimeo-playlist/4748903

 Live demo
 http://www.thevisionhouse.com.au/gear-in-action

 ## Part 1: The video descriptions